Master’s Degree (MA) in Rehabilitation Counseling

 Student outcomes are evaluated every year using an Advancement to Candidacy exam and includes passing rates on the Certified Rehabilitation Counselor (CRC) examination scores and the successful acquisition of employment three to six months following graduation.
 During the 2011-2015 academic years, there was a 100% successful pass rate for the advancement to candidacy, and 90% to 100% of graduates successfully acquired employment within three to six months after graduating, which is consistent with program goals and objectives.

 The Rehabilitation Counseling program is accredited by Council on Rehabilitation Education (CORE).
-The program is fully accredited until 2017.

 Information concerning the status of this program, contact: